 Join our inspired and experienced team of herbalists, artisans, and ethnobotanists for this 4-day intensive.
-You will leave with a basket full of homemade medicines (made by you!), plus the knowledge of how to make more — from plants growing all around you.
+You’ll leave with a basket full of homemade medicines (made by you!).
+Plus, you’ll get the the knowledge of how to make more — from plants growing all around you.

-We will cover all aspects of wildcrafting herbal medicines, from a basic botany class, to plant identification, and the ethics and safety of harvesting.
-At the beautiful, lush Wild Abundance campus, we will explore both wild and cultivated medicinal herbs and wild edibles.
-Guided by experienced and talented herbalist instructors, you will learn to make multiple medicines to fill your apothecary.
-Knowledgeable teachers will walk you through how to make herbal preparations so you can feel confident making your own after the class.
-Throughout the long weekend, we will make and enjoy tasty herbal treats.
+At the beautiful, lush Wild Abundance campus, we’ll explore both wild and cultivated medicinal herbs and wild edibles.
+Experienced and talented herbalist instructors will guide you in learning to make multiple medicines to fill your apothecary.
+When these knowledgeable teachers walk you through how to make herbal preparations, you’ll feel confident making your own after the class.
+Throughout the long weekend, we’ll make and enjoy tasty herbal treats.

 You will make and actually get to take home:

 Herbal Liqueurs and Cordials

 Tasty herbal tonics made with vinegar and honey

 Our students will leave feeling not only empowered to wildcraft medicinal herbs themselves, but also inspired and motivated to incorporate these plant allies into their lives.
 It’s one thing to know how to identify wild plants or to understand how to turn leaves into an herbal preparation.
 We want to take a step beyond this.
 Our team of instructors — plant lovers who have been wildcrafting for years — actually use these herbs on a regular basis.
 Throughout this herbalist class they will share with you how they make time to get out into the woods to wildcraft, guidance for growing herbs even if you don’t have a garden, recipes for herbal delights that can be consumed daily and aren’t just for acute conditions, and much more.
 We are excited about plants (can you tell?), and we can’t wait to share our excitement with you.